Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 Head in the direction of the loo and look for the old staircase heading down into the lower recesses of this deceptively modern building.
 There, you’ll find an active archeological site with ruins dating back a millennium (or two?) largely open for exploration.

 So, you like your coffee shops retro, do you?
-Well, this is about as retro as they get!
+Well, this is about as retro as it gets!

 Find Palatium Cafe on the map.